 Consistent with the U.S. National Action Plan on Women, Peace and Security, Safe from the Start complements and reinforces existing gender equality and protection policies and is a significant part of the U.S. government commitment to the Call to Action.
 It aims to:

-(1) Increase dedicated GBV interventions in emergencies;
+(1) Increase the number and reach of quality, evidence-based, dedicated GBV prevention and response interventions in new and ongoing emergencies;

 (3) Strengthen accountability within the international humanitarian architecture for prioritizing GBV prevention and response.

 Approximately $55 million is being channeled through this initiative since 2013 to build and strengthen the core capacity of humanitarian partners to address GBV from the earliest phases of an emergency.
 (See more on Safe from the Start)

 In 2013, the United Kingdom’s Department for International Development (DFID) launched what was originally called the Call to Action on Protecting Girls and Women in Emergencies (Call to Action) to mobilize donors, UN agencies, NGOs, and other stakeholders to protect women and girls in humanitarian emergencies.
 The Call to Action culminated in a high-level event, co-hosted by the U.K. and Sweden on November 13, 2013.
 That event produced a ground-breaking communiqué, in which donors and humanitarian agencies signed and committed to preventing violence against women and girls from the start of humanitarian emergencies.